 The Attacker-Defender (AD) model describes the movement of an attacker and a defender during a single dribbling event.
 Let $ \vec{v}_{\mathrm{a}} $ and $ \vec{v}_{\mathrm{d}} $ denote the velocity vectors of the attacker and defender, respectively.
 The equations of motion are as follows \cite{Brink2023}:

 Here, the first term on the right-hand side represents the resistance force proportional to velocity.
-The second term represents the driving force, directed toward both the goal and the opponent.
-Thus, the total force exerted by the attacker and defender is determined by the balance of these three components.
+The second term represents a driving force determined by the goal-oriented component and the opponent-related component.
+For positive $f$ and $\beta$, this term drives the attacker toward the opponent's goal and away from the defender, whereas it drives the defender toward the defending goal and toward the attacker.
+Thus, the total force exerted by the attacker and defender is determined by the balance of the resistance force and these driving components.
 In the model parameters, $ f_{\mathrm{a}} $ and $ f_{\mathrm{d}} $ represent the maximum driving forces of the attacker and defender, respectively, while $\tau_{\mathrm{a}} $ and $\tau_{\mathrm{d}} $ denote the time constants required to reach their maximum speed.
 The parameters $\beta_{\mathrm{a}}$ and $\beta_{\mathrm{d}}$ control the relative weights of the goal-oriented and opponent-oriented driving forces.
 The trajectories of the attacker and defender were obtained by numerically solving the coupled equations of motion with appropriate initial conditions.
 Note that these trajectories depend on the six parameters in the model.
 Figures~\ref{fig:motion_classification}(a) and~(b) illustrate the classification of expected attacker and defender motions based on the signs of $f_{\mathrm{a}}$ and $\beta_{\mathrm{a}}$, and $f_{\mathrm{d}}$ and $\beta_{\mathrm{d}}$, respectively.
 While the previous study \cite{Brink2023} limited its analysis to regions A1 and D1, the present study expands it to all four quadrants.